 Additionally, young children may not have the mathematical understanding to count metrically, especially if subdivisions, like eighth notes, are presented.
 We believe this may be one reason why most methods delay the introduction of eighth note subdivision.
 However, students can count and understand quite complicated rhythms if they count syllabically.
 If students have a firm grounding in counting complicated rhythms with syllables (Ta’s), then when metric counting is introduced in Piano Safari Level 2, students already understand the rhythms aurally and musically.
 This makes it simple to add correct metric counting to the rhythms they have already internalized.

-How are the Listening CDs integral to the method?
+How are the Audio Tracks integral to the method?

-The Listening CD for each level provides a vital link for learning the Rote, Technique, Folk, and Challenge pieces successfully.
+The Audio Tracks for each level provides a vital link for learning the Rote, Technique, Folk, and Challenge pieces successfully.
 Students will learn these relatively difficult pieces/technical concepts more easily when their ear is already prepared.
-We intend that students listen to the CD as background music as well as more intentionally when a specific piece is on their assignment.
+We intend that students listen to the Audio Tracks as background music as well as more intentionally when a specific piece is on their assignment.